 Fortunately, you do not have to approach withdrawals alone.
 When you enter into NCBI, you will be provided with medication that alleviates the severe withdrawal symptoms.
 The presence of medical professionals on hand allows you to be monitored to protect you from having seizures.

 Some withdrawal symptoms you can expect to have include:

 The rate at which you get through Seconal withdrawal symptoms will vary from one person to another and is dependent on several factors.
 For one, it may take a few days to break through the worst of your symptoms, and for others, it can take a week or longer.

 Withdrawal can last anywhere from five to 10 days, but the rate and intensity will depend on:

 López-Muñoz, F, (December, 2005).The history of barbiturates a century after their clinical introduction.
-US National Library of Medicine .
-Retrieved July, 2018 from from https://www.ncbi.nlm.nih.gov
+US National Library of Medicine . from https://www.ncbi.nlm.nih.gov

 NIDA.
 (October 2016).
 “The Science of Drug Abuse and Addiction: The Basics.”
-The National Institute on Drug Abuse.
-Retrieved July 2018, from from https://www.drugabuse.gov/publications/media-guide/science-drug-abuse-addiction-basics
+The National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/media-guide/science-drug-abuse-addiction-basics

 U.S. National Library of Medicines.
 MedlinePlus.
 (2019, June 23) Barbiturate intoxication and overdose.
 Retrieved from https://medlineplus.gov/ency/article/000951.htm